top of page

 The first session is about starting to get to know you and setting a plan for working together.

-This means not only getting to know what is going on with you but starting to observe how you react to emotional content, what beliefs you hold about your experiences, how you interact with the dynamic of therapy, what your body language tells are.
+This means not only getting to know what is going on with you but starting to observe how you react to emotional content, what beliefs you hold about your experiences, how you interact with the dynamic of therapy, what your body language communicates.

 Creating a plan for working together means identifying the primary concern you would like to address and gauging your readiness to approach this concern.
 It also means discussing possible perspectives and interventions we can draw from in our work together and being candid about expectations of each other as we move forward.